pokhiii/sourcetracker/README.md

 4. Use this field in any Profile
    - Include this field in any Profile (as type hidden)
-   - Use the profile in the registration form
+   - Use the Profile for registrations.
+Eg. in WordPress it is equivalent to using the shortcode on a WordPress page.
    - Add the UTM parameter at the end of the registration form page URL. ( like  `?utm_source=whatsapp` )
    - Submit the registration form
    - Navigate to the **Search** > **Find contacts**